You are here

 Aligned with established district/BOCES practices and agreed upon time-frames

-Conduct, gather, and track observation and engagement between the educator and their evaluator associated with the professional practices.
+Conduct, gather, and track observation and engagement between the educator and their evaluator associated with the professional practices as well as with your created MSL/Os.

-Information and supports for providing effective observations and feedback in remote/virtual settings are available through our webpage Providing Effective Observations and Feedback in Various Learning Environments, as well as specific insights aligned with the state model teacher rubrics in the new Addendum to the Resource Guide for Deepening the Understanding of Teachers’ Professional Practices.
+Information and supports are available for providing effective observations and feedback in a variety of settings, including in-person as well as remote/virtual or hybrid settings.
+Specific information on implementation is each of these settings is available through our webpage Providing Effective Observations and Feedback in Various Learning Environments, as well as insights directly aligned with the state model teacher rubrics in the Resource Guide for Deepening the Understanding of Teachers’ Professional Practices and the Addendum.

-Complete a final effectiveness rating for each educator that is based solely on professional practices.
-This is calculated within the system automatically once the MSL/MSO is closed.
+Complete a final effectiveness rating for each educator that is based 50% on professional practices and 50% on MSL/Os.
+This is calculated within the system automatically.

-NOTE: Districts/BOCES have the option to explore and practice with different MSL/MSO settings throughout the 2020-21 evaluation cycle within the COPMS (RANDA) “sandbox”.
+NOTE: Districts/BOCES have the option to explore and practice with different MSL/MSO settings throughout the 2021-22 evaluation cycle within the COPMS (RANDA) “sandbox”.
+Please contact your Regional Specialist with questions about how to access the sandbox.

 Additional support and information